kenpchess/PGNdbkp_master/README.md

   * Board size option for small or medium-size chessboard.

-  * GUI allows main window resizing (limited) and allows using arrow-keys for move traversal.
-On some MacOs ARM64 machines you may need to use SHIFT-arrow-keys for move traversal (depending on MacOs settings).
+  * GUI allows main window resizing (limited) and allows using arrow-keys and shift-arrow-keys for move traversal.
+You may also use the "automove" button to automatically replay the entire game [press the escape-key for about two seconds to stop "automove" replay].

   * The current gamescore limit for PGNdbkp is set at 200,000 games via the #game_max constant at the top of the source file.
 You can of